louisa-uno/claim-free-steam-packages/README.md

 The package list gets updated every hour via GitHub Actions.
 This does have the disadvantage that it costs me something (Proxy & Server provider) but I'll try to keep it up.

+**How do I choose the steam accounts the script should use?**

+The script will use on default all steam account which are connected to your ASF installation.
+It is possible to configure it in the `config.json` by changing the IPC → account to the name of your accounts inside of ASF.

+Default: `"accounts": ["ASF"]`

+Example for configuration: `"accounts": ["Louis45", "Louis_45"]`

 ## Support & Contributing
 Anyone is welcome to contribute.
 If you decide to get involved, please take a moment and check out the following: